robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 this information, so this section is not relevant to them.

 The most common and also the simplest situation is when a keyword needs an exact number of arguments.
-In this case, both the Python and Java methods simply take exactly those arguments.
+In this case, the method simply take exactly those arguments.
 For example, a method implementing a keyword with no arguments takes no arguments either, a method implementing a keyword with one argument also takes one argument, and